undreeyyy/flutter-custom-image-crop/README.md

 ### drawPath
 How the border of the crop should be painted. default DottedCropPathPainter.drawPath and SolidCropPathPainter.drawPath are provided, but you can create/provide any CustomPaint.

+### drawAgainOnTop
+There is an issue when clipping inverted on web.
+As workaround we can draw above the overlaycolour again.
+Default is false.

 # Controller Methods

 ## addTransition